regulas1/LungWebAppVisualisations/blog-free-v1.0.0/README.md

         This will display message "Cloning into LungWebAppVisualisations..."
         A new folder will be created in the VueProjects folder called "LungWebAppVisualisations"

-4. Navigate to the new folder to set the current directory
+4. Navigate to the folder called "blog-free-v1.0.0" which is located within the new folder "LungWebAppVisualisations"git
     Example: cd LungWebAppVisualisations

     Running a status check should confirm that you are on branch "step-3" and everything is up to date